CGenie/fuel-utils/README.md

 fuel-utils
 ==========

+_NOTE_: This repo is now deprecated in favor of https://github.com/stackforge/fuel-dev-tools

 Utilities to make it easier to work &amp; develop with Mirantis Fuel.

 Set up your Fuel environment from ISO as described here for example http://samuraiincloud.com/2014/08/13/building-openstack-icehouse-in-virtualbox-in-60-minutes-using-mirantis-fuel-2/